-As at March 27, 2020, 12 of our vessels are equipped with exhaust gas cleaning systems ("EGCS" or "scrubbers") and seven are at shipyards undergoing retrofits and as of January 1, 2020 we have transitioned to burning IMO compliant fuels where scrubbers have not been installed.
+As at March 22, 2021, 26 of our owned or leased vessels and four vessels that are included in our associated companies are equipped with exhaust gas cleaning systems ("EGCS" or "scrubbers").
+As of January 1, 2020 we have transitioned to burning IMO compliant fuels where scrubbers have not been installed.
 We continue to evaluate different options in complying with IMO and other rules and regulations.
-We expect that our fuel costs and fuel inventories will increase in 2020 as a result of these sulfur emission regulations.
+Our fuel costs and fuel inventories increased in 2020 as a result of these sulfur emission regulations.
 Low sulfur fuel is more expensive than standard marine fuel containing 3.5% sulfur content and may become more expensive or difficult to obtain as a result of increased demand.
 If the cost differential between low sulfur fuel and high sulfur fuel is significantly higher than anticipated, or if low sulfur fuel is not available at ports on certain trading routes, it may not be feasible or competitive to operate our vessels on certain trading routes without installing EGCSs or without incurring deviation time to obtain compliant fuel.
 Scrubbers may not be available to be installed on such vessels at a favorable cost or at all if we seek them at a later date.

-Furthermore, although as of March 27, 2020, three months have passed since the IMO 2020 Regulations became effective, it is uncertain how the availability of high-sulfur fuel around the world will be affected by implementation of the IMO 2020 Regulations, and both the price of high-sulfur fuel generally and the difference between the cost of high-sulfur fuel and that of low-sulfur fuel are also uncertain.
+Furthermore, although as of March 22, 2021, one year and three months have passed since the IMO 2020 Regulations became effective, it is uncertain how the availability of high-sulfur fuel around the world will be affected by implementation of the IMO 2020 Regulations, and both the price of high-sulfur fuel generally and the difference between the cost of high-sulfur fuel and that of low-sulfur fuel are also uncertain.
 Scarcity in the supply of high-sulfur fuel, or a lower-than-anticipated difference in the costs between the two types of fuel, may cause us to fail to recognize anticipated benefits from installing scrubbers.